-STUDY, INTERN, & WORK ABROAD
+STUDY, INTERN, & WORK Abroad

 Spending time in another country can be a rich and rewarding experience personally and professionally.
 Consider your options carefully to determine how your time abroad will benefit your academic and career goals.
-FSU has several opportunities abroad available to students; visit global.fsu.edu/goingabroad to learn more.
+FSU has several opportunities abroad available to students; visit global.fsu.edu/ goingabroad to learn more.
+If you select a non-FSU opportunity, please be sure to get your international experience reviewed and approved by FSU.